TobiasVanDyk/PSRAM-Applications/README.md

 As this third approach worked very well, with no distortion and capable of exceptionally long delays, it will be investigated further.

-External PSRAM 8-pin DIP module and a Teensy 4.1 (with another PSRAM module soldered to its bottom) connected to a Teensy Audio 3 board revision B
+Picture 1.
+Two External PSRAM 8-pin DIP modules, a socketed 23LC1024, and a Teensy 4.1 (with another PSRAM module soldered to its bottom) connected to a Teensy Audio 3 board revision B.

 <p align="left">
 <img src="images/setup-teensy41-audio3.jpg" width="550" />